icepick5/SOKOGARDENFRONT/README.md

 <br>
 <b>NB: The student can Present this Project as <b>Final Project</b> Later at the end of the Course in May.</b>
  <br>

+ #### Guideline
+ Students' must<br>
-🔹 Apply what you’ve learned in a real-world project. <br>
+🔹 Apply what they have learned in a real-world project. <br>
+🔹 Come up with an idea. <br>
 🔹 Identify what specific Products/Services your application is dealing
    with <br> Give your Application a Name.
 Ours was SokoGarden .
 Yours? <br>
 🔹 Customize the frontend and backend to fit your Concept. <br>
 🔹 Enhance the Frontend User Interface - Look and Feel. <br>
 🔹 Come up with new features i.e Carousel, Footers, About Us Components, Share Products,  etc <br>
+🔹 Demonstrate understanding of Full Stack Development - Frontend - Backend  etc <br>
 <br><br>